Hawkbat/ow-mod-data-tools/README.md

 - Localization support
 - New Horizons planet Props editing

-## Limitations
-- Most planet config settings are not implemented yet, so you will need to override the generated .json files with your own planet config .json files by setting the `OverrideConfigFile` field.

 ## Usage

+### For Players:
+If a mod that you want to play depends on this one, install this utility mod from the Outer Wilds Mod Manager.
+Boom!
+You're done!

+### For Mod Authors:

 This project is comprised of two components, developed in tandem:
-- A utility mod, available on the Outer Wilds Mod Manager, that provides various Unity asset classes representing common mod data.
+- A utility mod, available on the Outer Wilds Mod Manager, that provides various Unity asset classes representing common mod data (and the ability to interact with them at runtime, if they are included in an asset bundle).
 - A set of Unity editor scripts that can be imported into a mod's Unity project to allow for easy editing of the assets provided by the utility mod.

 To use these in your mod, import the latest .unitypackage file from this repository's releases into your mod's Unity project.
 If you haven't already set up a Unity project for your mod, you can clone the [outer-wilds-unity-template repo](https://github.com/ow-mods/outer-wilds-unity-template).